 External Ids for FMN2 Gene

 This gene is a member of the formin homology protein family.
 The encoded protein is thought to have essential roles in organization of the actin cytoskeleton and in cell polarity.
-Mutations in this gene have been associated with mental retardation autosomal recessive 47 (MRT47).
-Alternatively spliced transcript variants have been identified. [provided by RefSeq, Mar 2015]
+This protein mediates the formation of an actin mesh that positions the spindle during oogenesis and also regulates the formation of actin filaments in the nucleus.
+This protein also forms a perinuclear actin/focal-adhesion system that regulates the shape and position of the nucleus during cell migration.
+Mutations in this gene have been associated with infertility and also with an autosomal recessive form of intellectual disability (MRT47).
+Alternatively spliced transcript variants have been identified. [provided by RefSeq, Jul 2017]

 GeneCards Summary for FMN2 Gene

 FMN2 (Formin 2) is a Protein Coding gene.
-Diseases associated with FMN2 include mental retardation, autosomal recessive 47 and autosomal recessive non-syndromic intellectual disability.
-Among its related pathways are Dorso-ventral axis formation.
-GO annotations related to this gene include actin binding.
-An important paralog of this gene is DIAPH3.
+Diseases associated with FMN2 include Mental Retardation, Autosomal Recessive 47 and Autosomal Recessive Non-Syndromic Intellectual Disability.
+Gene Ontology (GO) annotations related to this gene include actin binding.
+An important paralog of this gene is FMN1.

 UniProtKB/Swiss-Prot for FMN2 Gene